smaclell/smaclell.github.io/_drafts/changing-layers.md

 This is a story about making a change and how layering played in.
 The code started with an outer layer which depended on an inner layer.
-It started with a prototype only changing the outer layer which did not sit well with my coworker, Daryl, who wanted me changing only the inner layer.
-Later, we in the code review we realized we could combine the two layers and clean up the application.
+It started with a prototype that changed only the outer layer.
+This did not sit well with my coworker, Daryl, who wanted me changing only the inner layer.
+During the code review, we realized we could combine the two layers and clean up the application.

+TODO: Reword this paragraph.

 The both layers were responsible for accessing a collection of setting values and their metadata.
 There will only have a handful of these settings,